 You can confirm the entire installation with:

-From the Guard page, click on the New Guard Application button.
-Then, enter the name of the command-line application and click Create Guard Application.
+From the dashboard, click on the New button, then Set up a local CLI program.
+Enter the name of the command-line application and click Create CLI Application.

 For this example, we're going to use